maximusjesse/VertaforeInternInnovationChallenge2015/VertaforeInnovationChallenge.md

 - Outstanding cards
 - Board Congestion
 - Analytics on Card Priority (Factoring Card Size, Due Date, Start Date, Assigned Users, etc.)
+- ...And more!

 LeanKit boards are tedious to manage and analyze quickly and efficiently.
 A visual dashboard can reduce the feedback time to minutes/seconds and provide critical insights on development progress.

 ##Vertafore Question/Answers Board
 ##### **Description**
 Allows for a Quora-like Q&A type forum within the organization to help promote communication and innovation.
 Users will be able to sign in with their own Vertafore credentials with a profile.
 Questions can be tagged with relevant technologies or topics, and can be posted in relevant topics.
-In Questions and Answers, users may tag specific users to prompt a response (which would send an email) for further domain expertise.
+In Questions and Answers, users may tag specific users to prompt a response to alert another user for further domain expertise.

 Ideally, this site could assist in a reoccuring pain of lack of cross-team communication among the organization.
 It's never a good idea to reinvent the wheel in our day-to-day technical challenges, and we hope to leverage the talent and expertise of the knowledge base in the Vertafore organization.